google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 </figure>

-When promise resolves, the web page at the `PresentationRequest` object URL is presented to the attached display user has previously picked.
-And voila!
+When promise resolves, the web page at the `PresentationRequest` object URL is presented to the chosen display.
+Et voilà!

-We can now go further and monitor "close" and "terminate" events quite easily as you can see below.
+We can now go further and monitor "close" and "terminate" events as shown below.
 Note that it is possible to reconnect to a "closed" `presentationConnection` with `presentationRequest.reconnect(presentationId)` where `presentationId` is the ID of the previous `presentationRequest` object.